ajbevau/everycal/readme.txt

 There is a planned development roadmap:

 * Add support for extra calendar providers
-* Provide an RSS feed for events in a calendar
 * Add support for different calendar layouts / widgets

 == Installation ==